hoanganh25991/hoanganh25991.github.io/README.md

 # GitHub Pages Portfolio

-This repository serves as the main GitHub Pages site for showcasing my projects and web applications.
+This repository serves as the main GitHub Pages site.

 ## Overview

-This GitHub Pages repository hosts a collection of my web development projects, primarily focused on interactive JavaScript applications and games.
+This GitHub Pages repository hosts a collection of web development projects, primarily focused on interactive JavaScript applications and games.
 The site provides easy navigation to various subprojects hosted under this domain.

 ## Main Features